SAP-archive/teched2021-developer-keynote/drafts/FirstStepsAI.md

                       'vendorId': []}],
           'status': 'SUCCESS'}}
 ```
-This returns that it has extracted the invoiceReferenceNumber 456789 with a confidence of 0.86.
-And voila!
+The response returns the prediction of the extrated entities.
+It extracted the invoiceReferenceNumber 456789 with a confidence of 0.86.
+Et voila!
 You had your first interaction with a model.
+See it wasn't so hard.

-And as already said beside the pretrained model you can also train your own model with your data.
+And this is just the start.
+E.g. besides the pretrained model you can also train your own model with your own data.
+How to do that and also to get more hands-on experience about the other SAP AI technology I can only recommend you to explore the SAP Tuturials and start your AI journay right away.
-And if you vote for me so that I can stay in the house I can show you how to train your own model with newly introduced AI API which provides you a standard way of ML scenario lifecycle management.
-If I have to leave the house you have to do by yourself with the help of the nice tutorials. ;-)